 Maslow took this idea and created his now famous hierarchy of needs.
-Beyond the details of air, water, food, and sex, he laid out five broader layers: the physiological need, the need for safety and security, the need for love and belonging, the need for esteem, and the need to actualize the self, in that order.
+Beyond the details of air, water, food, and sex, he laid out five broader layers: the physiological needs, the needs for safety and security, the needs for love and belonging, the needs for esteem, and the need to actualize the self, in that order.